trama/Acta-Imeko-Latex-Class/README.md

 Vers: 1.4
 - Author: FT
 - Date: 12/12/2023
+- Notes
-- Notes This version introduced some other tweaks to match the Word template.
+  - This version introduced some other tweaks to match the Word template
-			Now the citations are typesetted as in the word template, as well as we introduced the tabularx environment to have tables with 100% column width.
+	- Now the citations are typesetted as in the word template
+  - We introduced the tabularx environment to have tables with 100% column width
-			Now also the bibliography (BST) file is correct!
+	- Now also the bibliography (BST) file is correct!

 Vers: 1.3
 - Author: FT
 - Date: 03/10/2023
+- Notes
-- Notes This version introduced all the needed tweaks to interline spaces, character expansions and other minor typographical dimensions to match the Word template.
+  - This version introduced all the needed tweaks to interline spaces, character expansions and other minor typographical dimensions to match the Word template.
-			Currently, the same paper, if typesetted with the Word and the LaTeX templates renders almost identically...a part from the bibligraphy style, that needs some more polishings
+	- Currently, the same paper, if typesetted with the Word and the LaTeX templates renders almost identically...a part from the bibligraphy style, that needs some more polishings

 Vers: 1.2
 - Author: FT
 - Date: 27/09/2023
+- Notes
-- Notes This version finally have all the needed stuffs for a correct authors management Notably, we can reference to the corresponding author indicating the number of the author in the list, this will automatically keep the name Added an option to show or not the corresp. author mark Symplified the structure for authors
+  - This version finally have all the needed stuffs for a correct authors management
+	- Notably, we can reference to the corresponding author indicating the number of the author in the list, this will automatically keep the name
+	- Added an option to show or not the corresp. author mark
+	- Symplified the structure for authors
-			Solved a serious interference between hyperref and authors names
+	- Solved a serious interference between hyperref and authors names

 Vers: 1.1
 - Author: FT
 - Date: 25/09/2023
+- Notes
-- Notes This version adds support for all the needed PDF metadata
+  - This version adds support for all the needed PDF metadata

 Vers: 1.1
 - Author: FT
 - Date: 25/09/2023
+- Notes
-- Notes This version builds over v1.0 (see below).
-Several futher bugs have been solved
+  - This version builds over v1.0 (see below).
+  - Several futher bugs have been solved
-   - added micro typography options to adress hyphenation and letters/words spacings
+  - Added micro typography options to adress hyphenation and letters/words spacings
-   - removed dependence on some packages (e.g. geometry)
+  - Removed dependence on some packages (e.g. geometry)
-   - added a new authors' management method
+  - Added a new authors' management method

 Vers: 1.0
 - Author: FT
 - Date: 12/09/2023
+- Notes
-- Notes This version builds over the first draft (see below).
+  - This version builds over the first draft (see below).
 Several bugs have been solved
-   - removed use of \bf \it etc.
+  - Removed use of \bf \it etc.
-   - missing definitions
+  - Missing definitions
-   - removed unneded packges
+  - Removed unneded packges